esteinig/netviewr/README.md

   - translating data into graph attributes
   - mapping to geographical projections

+Node that an alias for the graph decorator operator is `%g%` if you need to avoid the namespace clash with `purrr::%@%` which is an attribute assignment operator.

 ##

 The workhorse of the package is the decorator operator `%@%`.
 It accepts an `igraph` object (left side) and pipes it